ukncsc/Device-Security-Guidance-Configuration-Packs/Apple/macOS/README.md

 Remember, any guidance points given here are recommendations - they are not mandatory.
 Risk owners and administrators should agree a configuration which balances business requirements, usability and the security of the platform.

-This configuration was last tested against macOS 10.15.1 in November 2019.
+This configuration was last tested against macOS 10.16.

-Crown Copyright (c) 2019
+Crown Copyright (c) 2021